Skip Nav Destination

 Published: 01 September 2009

-... glucose- and amino-acid-responsive clonal insulin-secreting cell line BRIN-BD11.
+... of the glucose- and amino-acid-responsive clonal insulin-secreting cell line BRIN-BD11.
 Aralar1 overexpression increased long-term (24 h) and acute (20 min) glucose- and amino-acid-stimulated insulin secretion, cellular glucose metabolism, L -alanine and L -glutamine consumption, cellular ATP and glutamate...

 Articles